Skip to main content

 Criminal penalties for domestic violence in Ohio

-If the domestic violence results in physical harm or an attempt to physically harm the victim, the crime is considered a 1st degree misdemeanor by default, but may be classified as a felony if it’s a second or third offense, or if the victim was pregnant.
+If the domestic violence results in physical harm or an attempt to physically harm the victim, the crime is considered a 1st-degree misdemeanor by default but may be classified as a felony if it’s a second or third offense or if the victim was pregnant.

-• 5th degree felony: 6 to 12 months in jail or a fine up to $2500
+• 5th-degree felony: 6 to 12 months in jail or a fine of up to $2500

-• 4th degree felony: 6 to 18 months in jail or a fine up to $5000
+• 4th-degree felony: 6 to 18 months in jail or a fine of up to $5000

-• 3rd degree felony: 9 months to 3 years in jail or a fine up to $10,000.
+• 3rd-degree felony: 9 months to 3 years in jail or a fine of up to $10,000

 Protective orders for domestic violence in Ohio